-Recomm nendation Lead Department RPAs Wards Timing re Ipdate the Parks and Recreation Master Plan through a five-year review of the document to eflect characteristics of the population and the participation/utilization profile of facilities and programs at that time.
+Recommendation Lead Department RPAs Wards Timing #109 Update the Parks and Recreation Master Plan through a five-year review of the document to reflect characteristics of the population and the participation/utilization profile of facilities and programs at that time.
 Planning & Dev.
-Services with Community Services All All Medium Term р Communicate achievements and progress of the PRMP to the public, stakeholders, agency partners and city representatives at regularly scheduled intervals throughout the PRMP's planning horizon.
+Services with Community Services All All Medium Term #110 Communicate achievements and progress of the PRMP to the public, stakeholders, agency partners and city representatives at regularly scheduled intervals throughout the PRMP's planning horizon.
+All All Ongoing #111 Through ongoing capital and operating cost planning, articulate the cost of implementing each recommendation of the PRMP to inform Department budgeting processes.
 Planning & Dev.
-Services with Community Services All All Ongoing through ongoing capital and operating cost planning, articulate the cost of implementing each ecommendation of the PRMP to inform Department budgeting processes.
+Services with Community Services All All Ongoing #112 Determine facility operating budget implications as close as possible to project implementation and approve them concurrently with capital costs of development where applicable.
 Planning & Dev.
-Services with Community Services All All Ongoing Determine facility operating budget implications as close as possible to project implementation and approve them concurrently with capital costs of development where applicable.
-Planning & Dev.
-Services with Community Services All All Ongoing a hrough implementation of the PRMP, City Staff at all levels should be engaged as appropriate ssist in the creation of a Departmental Charter articulating priorities, values, and be supported by appropriate professional development opportunities.
-Planning & Dev.
-Services with Community Services All All Ongoing р Continually monitor Departmental performance relating to the parks and recreation facility and program delivery, with a view to improve operational sustainability and enhance the participant experience in City-run facilities, programs and serves.
-Planning & Dev.
-Services with Community Services All All Ongoing
+Services with Community Services All All Ongoing #113 Through implementation of the PRMP, City Staff at all levels should be engaged as appropriate assist in the creation of a Departmental Charter articulating priorities, values, and be supported by appropriate professional development opportunities.
+I PISHNING X, IIQV SARVICAS All All Ongoing #114 Continually monitor Departmental performance relating to the parks and recreation facility and program delivery, with a view to improve operational sustainability and enhance the participant experience in City-run facilities, programs and services.
+All All Ongoing